AdemolaSmart12/AdemolaSmart12/README.md

 - 👋 Hi, I’m @AdemolaSmart12
 - 👀 I’m interested in Web development
-- 🌱 I’m currently learning frontend
+- 🌱 I’m a fullstack developer
 - 💞️ I’m looking to collaborate on web development
 - 📫 How to reach me 08135705901
 - 😄 Pronouns: ...